Emmanex01/APIpractice/README.md

 # APIpractice
-A practice website where I learnt how to consume Api using fetch() method
+A practice website where I demonstrated how to consume Api using fetch() method